vmadalasa/EVAConsolidated/EVA8/README.md

 Class Wise Accuracies:

-Accuracy of plane : 91 %
+Accuracy of plane : 93 %

-Accuracy of   car : 93 %
+Accuracy of   car : 97 %

-Accuracy of  bird : 91 %
+Accuracy of  bird : 88 %

-Accuracy of   cat : 83 %
+Accuracy of   cat : 85 %

-Accuracy of  deer : 94 %
+Accuracy of  deer : 93 %

-Accuracy of   dog : 83 %
+Accuracy of   dog : 89 %

-Accuracy of  frog : 94 %
+Accuracy of  frog : 92 %

-Accuracy of horse : 92 %
+Accuracy of horse : 91 %

-Accuracy of  ship : 96 %
+Accuracy of  ship : 92 %
-Accuracy of truck : 95 %
+Accuracy of truck : 93 %